Directed by: Federico Fellini || Produced by: Angelo Rizzoli

 In the end, the script’s depth and the precision with which it displays the zoo that often is a director’s job, is what makes Fellini’s 8.5 a success.
 The performances by the cast are all fine, Mastrioianni’s included, but their importance to the movie is secondary to the complex analysis being conducted by the narrative.
 Much like with La Dolce Vita (1960), I’m not too enthralled with the cinematography, even within the dream sequences, although it’s likely I’m just missing something because I didn’t pay close enough attention.
 The blocking and set-design seem more important, as Fellini does a good job orchestrating each set so that it properly conveys the symbolism that lies therein.
 Really though, this movie is about the writing, and the way it breaks down, pays homage to, and even parodies film directors, Fellini himself most of all.
 It’s also yet another thematically dense film that’s hard to recommend to casual viewers, but if you have the energy to invest in 8 1/2 and understand it fully, you’ll walk away with a greater appreciation for not only the movie, but also the profession of filmmaking itself.

 SUMMARY & RECOMMENDATION: 8 1/2 decorates its narrative and main character with a plethora of surrealist symbolism and fantasy.
 It delves into the mind of the very man who’s writing it, which only adds to the bizarre nature of the film.
 Fellini’s set-design, blocking, and framing of each scene are impressive, even if the camerawork itself isn’t too mesmerizing.

-— However… 8 1/2 feels long, drawn out, and more than a tad boring at times, despite being so intelligent and self-aware.
+— However… 8 1/2 feels long, drawn out, and more than a tad boring at times, despite being so self-aware.

 ?
 Ok, that’s it, I’m done with these European New Wave films. *Collapses*